Black July: Sunday, 24 July

-In response to the ambush, truckloads of Sri Lankan soldiers left the Palaly camp, smashing all the shops on the way to Thirunelveli.
-51 Tamil civilians in Jaffna were subsequently massacred by the rampaging army in revenge.
+In response to the ambush, truckloads of Sri Lankan soldiers left the Palaly camp at 4:30 AM, smashing all the shops on the way to Thirunelveli.
+Over 60 Tamil civilians in Jaffna were subsequently massacred by the rampaging army in revenge.
+Whereas the prior killing of soldiers was reported instantly in the local Sri Lankan media, this subsequent massacre of civilians was not reported and remained unknown to the Sinhalese public.

-The Army—including its commander, Tissa Weeratunga—decided that the soldiers' funerals shouldn't be held in Jaffna because of the high likelihood of disturbances at multiple locations.
+The Army—including its commander, Tissa Weeratunga—decided that the soldiers' funerals should not be held in Jaffna because of the high likelihood of disturbances at multiple locations.
 The decision was made to hold the funerals, with full military honours, at Kanatte Cemetery, Colombo's main burial ground, instead.
 Prime Minister Ranasinghe Premadasa, fearing violence, was against holding the funeral in Colombo, but was overruled by President J. R. Jayewardene.
 The president, the prime minister, and the rest of the cabinet were to attend the funeral, which was to take place at 5 pm on 24 July.
 This arrangement went against the standard procedure of handing over fallen soldiers to their families for burial in their home villages.

 Preparations were made for the funeral, including putting the riot squad at the police station in nearby Borella on standby; but by 5 pm the bodies hadn't arrived in Colombo.
 The soldiers' families wanted the bodies handed over to them and to be buried according to tradition.
 Due to procedural issues, the bodies were still at Palali Army Camp near Jaffna.
 The bodies were eventually moved from Palali Air Force Base shortly after 6 pm.
 Whilst this was occurring, tensions were growing at Colombo General Cemetery because of the delay.
 A large crowd, including around 3,000 people from the Wanathamulla slum, started gathering at the cemetery, angered by news of the ambush, which was magnified by wild rumour.